 One problem with this merchandise is that it is often ‘gimmicky’ and environmentally unappealing.
 Salvation Army might consider merchandise that reflects its history and practical nature of its brand, such as can-openers, hammers, rulers, school exercise books – the things that people actually need.
 These should be placed where conveniently reached by the target (for example Bunnings or Coles) as well as its stores and website.

 By enlisting donors to become involved in the fundraising themselves, they provide a further element to the social exchange, the branded activity being a public expression of the donor’s values.
-This could also be highly effective in a business-targeted context where a whole team of staff may participate in an initiative, such as Movember, or a charity fun run, from which the organisation as well as the participants get some reflected glory.
+This could also be highly effective in a business-targeted context where a whole team of staff may participate in an initiative, such as Movember, or a charity fun run, from which the organisation, as well as the participants, get some reflected glory.
 It also achieves a more grassroots community development, which could spread through the right event or experience, similarly to the Music Fairs previously held.

 Salvation Army might consider participative events so that donors recruit friends, colleagues and family for their donations in order to undertake an experience.
 In keeping with its history and ethos, this might be a Kokoda Track challenge – both rewarding for the donor/fundraiser, as public relations and publicity for the Salvos.
-Salvation Army would then benefit from following these people up with positive congratulatory messages, as well as invitations to become more fully engaged with its activities.
+Salvation Army would then benefit from following these people up with positive congratulatory messages, as well as invitations to become more fully engaged in its activities.
 Such an experience would deepen the brand bond with these participants.

 De Chernatony, L & Dall’Olmo Riley, F (1998) “Defining a Brand” Beyond the Literature with Experts Interpretations” Journal of Marketing Management, Vol 14, No.4/5, pp157-179.